National Film Registry: Number of films by release year

-As of the 2022 induction there are 850 total films.
+As of the 2024 induction there are 900 total films.
 For purposes of this list, multi-year serials are counted only once (as they are in the Registry) by year of completion.

 Age of Registry selections

-The oldest film in the registry, Newark Athlete, was released in 1891, while the most recent, Pariah, was released in 2011.
+The oldest film in the registry, Newark Athlete, was released in 1891, while the most recent, 12 Years a Slave, was released in August 2013.

-Timespan from release to selection
+Time span from release to selection

-Released in 1898, and selected in December 2022, Mardi Gras Carnival experienced the longest wait, at 124 years, while Raging Bull, released theatrically in the United States on December 19, 1980, and inducted in October 1990, holds the record for the shortest delay, having been inducted slightly shy of the 10-year minimum.
-Only six other films have been inducted at the 10-year mark: Do the Right Thing, Goodfellas, Toy Story, Fargo, 13 Lakes, and Freedom Riders.
+Released in 1895, and selected in December 2024, Annabelle Serpentine Dance experienced the longest wait, at 129 years (although considering the fact that the film was already almost a century old before the Registry was even established, the "wait" was technically only 35 years), while Raging Bull, released theatrically in the United States on December 19, 1980, and inducted in October 1990, holds the record for the shortest delay, having been inducted slightly shy of the 10-year minimum.
+Only eight other films have been inducted at the 10-year mark: Do the Right Thing, Goodfellas, Toy Story, Fargo, 13 Lakes, Freedom Riders, 12 Years a Slave and 20 Feet from Stardom.

+Franchises with multiple entries

+While most film franchises have at most one entry in the registry, some have two or more.
+These include sequels, remakes, or adaptations of the same source material.